What is the DOS OS

 Microsoft created the original version in 1981 for IBM and was called PC-DOS.
 Microsoft then ported and sold the system to IBM-PC compatible computers manufactured by others than IBM under the name of the Microsoft Disk Operating System (MS-DOS).

+This version was the most popular OS at the time.
 Until the advent of Windows 95, it was the most popular operating system on x86 architecture.

-DOS systems were designed considering the performance of micro-computers in the early 1980s.
+DOS operating systems were designed considering the performance of micro-computers in the early 1980s.
 From the perspective of current users, it is extremely limited, but for the standards of the time, it was a system comparable to the competition: it used a relatively light set of commands (for example copy compared to PIP in CP / M), it could address a maximum of 640 KB of RAM (in an era when microcomputers only had 32 KB of RAM), provides the user interface with disks in an interactive way and, most importantly, consumes a small number of resources.

-It was a key product for Microsoft’s growth due to the various programming languages the company created for software development companies, provided significant revenue to the company and marketing resources.
+MS-DOS was originally launched in 1981 and had eight major versions released before Microsoft stopped development in 2000.
+It was a key product for Microsoft’s growth due to the various programming languages the company created for software development companies.

-The biggest need for hardware resources was video games.
-Then the target became IBM compatible architecture.
-Soon, all the computers in the 8086 families were imitating IBM hardware, and a single version of MS-DOS was available for the entire market.
+• Soon, all the computers in the 8086 families were imitating IBM hardware, and a single version of MS-DOS became available for the entire market.

+MS-DOS was the operating system on which the first versions of Windows were run as a graphical interface.
 While MS-DOS was used by IBM PC clones, true IBM computers used PC-DOS, a modified version of MS-DOS.

 Moreover, the dependence of IBM compatible hardware caused major problems for the industry when the original design was changed.
 For example, the original design could not support more than 640 KB of RAM.
 Manufacturers have begun to develop complicated schemes for accessing additional memory.
 This would not have been a limitation if the original idea of MS-DOS interfacing with the hardware had not suffered.